 2016 English (Mean Scale Scores) – ALL Students

 Similar to patterns outlined in the previous section with CAASPP percentages of students meeting the Standard, this graph shows a comparison of mean scale scores.
+Grade 4 in 2019 show that mean scale scores are lower in WCCUSD than in Contra Costa County showing that students served by MWA in grade 4 need interventions early to improve student achievement.
 The trend of the data continues to underline that MWA students come in behind the Contra Costa County and WCCUSD as a whole in the 5th grade, gain ground in 8th grade, and exceed them by 11th grade.

+2019 Math and English (Mean Scale Scores) – Socio-Economically Disadvantaged Students Grade 4

 2016 Math (Mean Scale Scores) – Socio-Economically Disadvantaged Students

 2016 English (Mean Scale Scores) – Socio-Economically Disadvantaged Students

 83% of MWA students would be a part of this subgroup.
 The trajectory of growth over the eight years shows steady increases over time from 5th grade achievement through 11th grade.
-By 8th grade, in both math and English, MWA Ecomically Disadvantaged students show significant growth over their peer students within WCCUSD and Contra Costa County.
+By 8th grade, in both math and English, MWA Economically Disadvantaged students show significant growth over their peer students within WCCUSD and Contra Costa County.
+The plan for MWA by adding Grade 4 is to show significant growth earlier than 8th grade over their peer students within WCCUSD and Contra Costa County.

+2019 Math and English (Mean Scale Scores) – Latino Students Grade 4

 2016 Math (Mean Scale Scores) – Latino Students